Svalbard

 Your cruise to Spitsbergen will come with an enormous amount of opportunity to spot wildlife.
 Polar bears are obviously the main attraction regarding wildlife.
 There are six national parks throughout Spitsbergen, and Svalbard alone is known to contain, Polar bears, reindeer, Arctic fox, numerous birds (such as guillemots and little auks) and several high Arctic seal species inhcluding the iconic Walrus.
 You might also encounter a variety of whales including the largest of them all: the Blue whale.

-• The name “Svalbard” is an old name (going back to at least the 1100s) meaning “cold coasts.”
+• The name “Svalbard” is from Svalbarði, meaning “cold edge”.

-• Longyearbyen, Svalbard’s only true town, was founded by an American in 1906.
-It has a little over 2000 inhabitants.
+• Longyearbyen, Svalbard’s only true town, was founded by an American in 1906 and has around 2,000 permanent residents.

 • Almost 65% of Svalbard is a protected nature reserve or a national park.

-• Svalbard is the archipelago (chain of islands) off the north coast of Norway.
+• Svalbard is an archipelago (chain of islands) off the north coast of Norway.

 • Svalbard has the world’s third biggest ice sheet, coming behind only Antarctica and Greenland.

-• Svalbard is made up of 4 main islands, and almost 150 smaller islands.
+• Svalbard is made up of four main islands and almost 150 smaller islands.

 Polar bear video by Vedat Mihmat